46 Most Famous Landmarks in Europe You Must Visit

 The publicly accessible portion of the Palace comprises about 40 different rooms that can all be seen on the Grand Tour.
 The Grand Tour takes approximately one hour to complete and is best enjoyed with an audioguide that narrates your journey throughout each room.

-After you have explored the Palace's interior, you can also enjoy a walk through the gardens surrounding the Palace.
-Being the summer residence of the Habsburg rulers, there is a lot to see.
+After you have explored the Palace's interior, you can also enjoy a walk through the gardens surrounding this famous Austrian landmark.
+As the Habsburg rulers' summer residence, there is a lot to see.
 During the warmer months, the plants in the gardens are usually flowering.

-I recommend arriving early and completing the Grand Tour first, then explore the gardens later as the crowds start to build.
+Arriving early and completing the Grand Tour, then exploring the gardens later as the crowds start to build, is recommended.
 Sharing the garden with a large group is more enjoyable than navigating the herds of people inside the Palace.

 The rich history and sheer grandness of the Schönbrunn Palace make it a top landmark in Europe to visit as a tourist.

 Greece is a country with many Greek landmarks that attract thousands of visitors.
 Athens is a city in Greece filled with a rich history, amazing landscapes, and many historic European buildings.

 The Acropolis, located in Athens, is one of the most famous landmarks in Greece and in the world.
 The Athens monuments found at the Acropolis symbolise the ancient Greek civilisation.
 It was built in the fifth century by Greek rulers to show how powerful they were in their time.

 One of the main reasons you should visit the Acropolis when you find yourself in Greece is the Parthenon.
 The Parthenon has a fascinating history; it was dedicated to the goddess Athena, the patron of the Greek empire.